rvsrvs/jasdev.github.io/_posts/2015-10-07-tracking-as-a-catalyst-for-change.md

 ---
 layout: post
-title: Tracking as a Catalyst for Change
+title: Tracking as a catalyst for change
 permalink: tracking-as-a-catalyst-for-change
 type: interlude
 ---